-Measles, or rubeola, is an infection caused by the rubeola virus.
+Measles is an infection caused by a virus.
 Measles is spread when an infected person coughs or sneezes.
 It is also spread through direct contact, such as sharing cups or toys.

 - Your child's cough lasts for more than 4 days.